DXC-0/Fedora-Nix-Config/README.md

 ### WHY FEDORA ?

-I spent years on Archlinux, a good experience, it's a distribution that i love and that leaves you in control, but I got tired of its rolling release model.
-The packages are too close to the upstream for my taste and there is no dependency isolation.
-By that I mean that it's a traditional system, very nice, but things tend to break too often for me.
-I spent some time on Bluefin, the fork of Silverblue, to end up on Fedora Minimal.
-I want to have Secureboot and SELinux, the reliability of Fedora packages - many big open source names are from RedHat - a world-renowned company and backed by IBM behind it gives me total confidence in the reliability of the distribution.
+I spent years with Archlinux, which was a good experience.
+It's a distribution I love and that gives control over the system, but I grew tired of its rolling release model.
+The packages are too close to upstream for my liking, and there's no dependency isolation.
+It's a traditional system, very good, but it tends to crash too often for my liking.
+With Fedora, I have Secureboot and SELinux.
+The reliability of the packages—many big open source names come from RedHat—a world-renowned company backed by IBM—gives me complete confidence in the reliability of the distribution.

 ### NIX PACKAGE MANAGER